 This does not mean, however, that your resume should spread to four to five pages.
 Recruiters are mostly interested in the most recent ten years of your career, and they are not likely to read more than two or three pages of a resume, no matter how good it is.
 Research has shown that recruiters spend an astonishingly short average of just six seconds assessing each resume that crosses their desk, so it’s important to make sure that the most important information is near the top and that employers don’t have to sort through too many pages.

 In short, your resume should be no longer than it needs to be.
-For most job-seekers, this will be two pages.
+For most job-seekers, this will be one or two pages.
 Don’t make your resume so short that you are leaving out important information, but don’t let it become bloated and boring, either.
 Keep in mind, however, that the exact length of your resume will depend on your career and your level of experience.

 When you write a job application, it is important to remember that the recruiters reviewing your resume are humans with human attention spans.
 Anyone tasked with sorting through hundreds of resumes is going to lose their concentration every now and then.
 To ensure that your resume gets the attention it deserves, try to keep it as short as you can without leaving out any important details.
 You don’t want the recruiter to drift off before they get to the end.